Playfloor/bonzai-template/README.md

 ## Install

-This command can be installed as a standalone program or composed into a a Bonzai command tree.
+This command can be installed as a standalone program or composed into a Bonzai command tree.

 Standalone: